-Siloam inherited her music palate from her parents.
+Siloam inherited her love of music from her parents.
 Her dad loved Jazz and R & B; her mother loved Soul and Classical music.
-This rich diversity of styles set the stage for her music influences; in the likes of Nina Simone, Earth Wind and Fire, Al Jarreau, Dee Dee Bridgewater, Gino Vanelli, Sting and Marvin Gaye.
+This rich diversity of styles in the likes of Nina Simone, Earth Wind and Fire, Al Jarreau, Dee Dee Bridgewater, Gino Vanelli, Sting and Marvin Gaye.

 Somethings in life are worth waiting for and SiloamPool definitely fits the bill.
 Siloam overcame her shyness.
 As God would have it her affinity for making music led her to an invitation to audition with Fred Hammond and his group RFC.
 She spent a year recording, performing and touring with Fred and many industry greats.
 “Singing for Mrs. Rosa Parks was a phenomenal experience.
 It was a glorious and major turning point in my life”.